Ideas are for living. They are king. If you think big ideas don’t reach into your life, well …

-We don’t fully appreciate the extent to which evolutionary thought has spread in the late 19th century, throughout the 20th century, and into our time.
+Evolutionary thought is a case study.
+We don’t fully appreciate the scale to which it has spread in the late 19th century and into our time.

 It has reached into every conceivable realm of study, increasingly influencing modern history since the early 1900′s.
 Darwinistic thought is just one example of the power and influence of ideas.

 For good or for bad, ideas always rule.
 When bad ideas rule, we have “madmen” in places of authority and influence.